-IU's School of Public and Environmental Affairs proudly offers the Washington Leadership Program each fall semester in Washington, D.C.
+IU's O'Neill School of Public and Environmental Affairs proudly offers the Washington Leadership Program each fall semester in Washington, D.C.
 The Washington Leadership Program is a unique opportunity for talented undergraduate students to receive in-depth exposure to key policy makers and government officials in our nation's capital.

-Select Sophomores, Juniors and Seniors from all majors on the Bloomington campus and SPEA majors at other IU campuses are eligible to apply.
+Select Sophomores, Juniors and Seniors from all majors on the Bloomington campus and O'Neill SPEA majors at other IU campuses are eligible to apply.
 This program consists of two senior-level seminars (each worth 3 credit hours) and an internship (worth 6 credit hours).
 Students complete internships by working four days per week in an assigned congressional or senate office, trade association, or federal agency, or in a health, environmental, or nonprofit organization.

-Interested students should visit the SPEA website at https://spea.indiana.edu/student-experience/ enrichment-opportunities/wlp/index.html for more information and to apply or e-mail at wlp@indiana.edu.
+Interested students should visit the O'Neill website at https://oneill.indiana.edu/undergraduate/academicenrichment/wlp/index.html for more information and or contact us at wlp@indiana.edu for additional information.